micropython/micropython/docs/psoc6/quickref.rst

 |    5    | P10_5 |
 +---------+-------+

+..

+    TODO: This is only applicable to the CY8CPROTO-062-4343W.
+This does not belong here.
+    TODO: Define approach on how the user gets to know the pinout diagram, alternate function of each board
+    - From board manual?
+    - From datasheet?
+    - To create a pinout diagram?

 .. note::
     Arbitrary connection of ADC channels to GPIO is not supported.
 Specifying a pin that is not connected to this block, or specifying a mismatched channel and pin, will raise an exception.